dagainz/Correlator/docs/index.md

 ## Overview

-This project is a python library and collection of utilities, that will eventually be: Correlator.

-Correlator is a system that can read and process log data by forwarding log records through one or more *modules* that look for patterns in the data, and by using an event system, respond to detected situations in various ways.
+Correlator is a proof-of-concept system that can read and process log data by forwarding log records through one or more *modules* that detect patterns in log data, and, by using an event system, respond to detected situations in various ways.

 Functionality and scaffolding is provided to process log data in real time over the network as well as after-the-fact by reading and processing log files.

-## Features
+## High level features

 - Analysis interface promotes the creation of independent modules that *understand* one or one set of processes.
 - Event system separates the analysis and event logic.